What is a Hearing Advisor?

 How should students prepare for a meeting with a Hearing Advisor?

 Students should bring their notice letter and/or all materials received in the Pre-Hearing Meeting to the initial meeting with a Hearing Advisor.
 This will help Hearing Advisors to answer questions and provide appropriate guidance.
 Students should also be prepared to honestly discuss the incident and the student’s level of involvement with the Hearing Advisor.
 Students should keep in mind that Hearing Advisors can give better guidance/consult and feedback with more information.
 Students should bring any additional materials or information to future meetings with a Hearing Advisor.

 Who are the currently trained Hearing Advisors?

-Find an up-to-date Hearing Advisor List-2017-18 here.
-This is the same list provided to students during the Pre-Hearing Meeting.
+Find an up-to-date Hearing Advisor List 2018-19 here.
+This is the same list provided to students in the Administrative Hearing Notice or during the Pre-Hearing Meeting.